-Faith Lutheran Academy (FLA) is accredited by Advance ED and through the National Lutheran Schools Accreditation.
-FLA provides a comprehensive academic curriculum where all students have the opportunity to be challenged and supported based on their abilities, interest, skills and needs within a 21st century learning environment.
+Faith Lutheran Academy (FLA) is accredited by the National Lutheran Schools Accreditation.
+FLA provides a comprehensive academic curriculum where all students have the opportunity to be challenged and supported based on their abilities, interest, skills, and needs within a 21st-century learning environment.

 Centered on our Savior, Jesus, students learn about the Bible and grow in their relationship with God and one another.
 Students actively explore the Bible through scripture, observation and discussion, application, and prayer.
 Every Wednesday is Chapel Day beginning at 8:30 AM in which students actively lead and participate in worship.
 In addition, the Academy empowers students to grow as disciples through various service projects and events serving God in Jerusalem, Judea, Samaria, and to the ends of the Earth (Acts 1:8).

 Students learn to read, develop writing skills, spelling, vocabulary and other literacy skills through the reading of complex texts, collaborative conversations, and authentic writing experiences.
 Combining research-based instructional strategies with digital tools, students read informational text, multiple texts on a topic to compare and contrast information, reread texts to interpret meaning, and focus on writing information/explanatory pieces along with narrative texts based upon sources and evidence.

 Students are encouraged to develop critical and creative thinking skills through innovative instruction.
 Students learn problem-solving strategies through concrete-pictorial-abstract learning progression through real-world and hands-on experiences.

 Students engage in questioning, problem-solving, collaboration, and hands-on activities through STEM (science, technology, engineering, mathematics) focused lessons in a student-centered learning environment.
 The Next Generation Science Standards (NGSS) are integrated through each unit, providing a solid foundation in life, earth/space, and physical science.